Anthony enjoys spending time in the workshop, the kitchen, the yard, and out fishing. He writes from his personal experience.

 Cook a Great Rib-Eye Steak Every Time!

-The rib-eye is a prime cut of beef.
+The rib-eye steak is a prime cut of beef.
 And it also one of the most expensive.
-Make the most of your investment with this straightforward method to preparing a perfectly cooked rib-eye steak -- indoors.
+Make the most of your investment with this straightforward method to preparing a perfectly cooked rib-eye steak—indoors and in a pan.

-Grilling is great, but there are times when firing up the grill just isn't convenient.
-Just because you're not firing up the grill doesn't mean that you can't cook a great tasting steak.
-You're just a few easy steps from searing a great tasty rib-eye seared in a pan.
-The steak will have a tasty crust with a pink and juicy center.
+Grilling is great but there are times when it just isn't convenient to go outside to fire up the grill.
+Just because you're not grilling outdoors doesn't mean that you can't cook up a great tasting steak.
+Simply follow a few easy steps and you can cook the perfect rib-eye in a pan, complete with a tasty crust and a juicy pink center.
+Then use all of those tasty brown bits left on the bottom of the pan to make a scrumptious sauce.
 So pick up a quality cut of meat and head into the kitchen.

-There are lots of cookbooks and online articles outlining the basic technique for cooking a great tasting rib-eye steak indoors: heat up a skillet, drop the steak into the pan to sear in the juices before finishing in the oven.
-What makes this a little different are the finishing steps.
-You can enjoy your steak straight-up or with a cognac sauce.
+There are lots of cookbooks and online articles outlining the basic technique for pan frying a great tasting steak: heat up a skillet and drop the beef into the pan before finishing in the oven.
+What makes this a little different are the finishing steps: add another layer of flavor with a buttery jus or a creamy cognac sauce.